UncleGene/last_line/README.md

 Unfortunately, there are two main gaps in default CSRF prevention:

 - Routing information is handled independently from controller logic.
 It is not trivial to trace which actions are allowed to process GET requests.
-Most common example - uncommenting generic route `match ':controller(/:action(/:id))(.:format)'` (hidden at the end of `routes.rb`) opens all controller actions to GET requests
+Most common example - un-commenting generic route `match ':controller(/:action(/:id))(.:format)'` (hidden at the end of `routes.rb`) opens all controller actions to GET requests.

-- Sometimes it is important to provide CSRF protection gor GET requests too.
+- Sometimes it is important to provide CSRF protection for GET requests too.
 Common use case for this - redirect from external service, like third party authentication.

 LastLine is an attempt to bridge these gaps.
 It provides

 - Whitelisting actions for GET requests on controller level

-- Filter that verifies authenticity token on all requests, including GET and HEAD
+- A way to verify authenticity token for GET request

 ## Installation